-The ongoing COVID-19 pandemic will set Pakistan’s education sector back $2 billion, a new study that analyzed the effects of the disease on the country’s economy has revealed.
+The ongoing COVID-19 pandemic will cause Pakistan’s education sector $2 billion losses, a new study that analyzed the effects of the disease on the country’s economy has revealed.

 United Nations Sustainable Development Goals (SGDs) for 2030 include “inclusive and equitable quality education” which means access to education and opportunities for its attainment are significant goals to strive towards globally for easing development across the board.
 The SDGs are major international development targets approved by the UN General Assembly in the year 2015 meant to be achieved by 2030.